‘Invest in health, build a safer future’

 Water and Sanitation

-Diarrhea remains the second cause of death, after respiratory illnesses, for children in developing countries.
+Diarrhea remains the second leading cause of death, after respiratory illnesses, for children in developing countries.
 Poor access to safe drinking water and sanitation is the main cause of many of these deaths.

 Many of the economic benefits from these activities will accrue from reduced illness and improved health, particularly for the poor.
 For example, an MCC’s first compact in El Salvador nearly $16.6 million was invested to provide access to potable water systems and sanitation services to benefit 90,000 people in the poorest region of the country.